V-11/CTF/MemLabs/Lab02: A New World.md

 > **flag{w3lc0m3_T0_$T4g3_!_Of_L4B_2}**

 --------------------------------------------
-I didn't what to look for in the `KeePass.exe` process, so I googled.
+I didn't know what to look for in the `KeePass.exe` process, so I googled.
 I learnt from this [article](https://www.techrepublic.com/article/how-to-manage-your-passwords-effectively-with-keepass/) that [KeePass](https://keepass.info/) stores the passwords in an encrypted database with `.kdbx` extension..
 It's time for the [filescan](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference#filescan) plugin.

 ![](images/Lab2_04.png)